-Note: 1.
-If the RSTDISBL fuse is programmed, this start-up time will be increased to 14CK + 4.1 ms to ensure programming mode can be entered.
+1. If the RSTDISBL fuse is programmed, this start-up time will be increased to 14CK + 4.1 ms to ensure programming mode can be entered.

-8.8 External Clock
+External Clock

-To drive the device from an external clock source, XTAL1 should be driven as shown in Figure 8-4 on page 36.
-To run the device on an external clock, the CKSEL Fuses must be programmed to "0000" (see Table 8-12).
+The device can utilize a external clock source as shown in Figure 15.
+To run the device on an external clock, the CKSEL Fuses must be programmed as shown in Table 15.